 It is important in an office environment to promote healthy eating and this is something we try to do as much as possible.
 With daily fresh fruit deliveries, free healthy breakfast options available for everyone, and Nutribullet’s in the office, we do everything we can to give people the option and tools to eat as healthily as possible.

 In an effort to help our staff get the time, skills and the tools they need to improve their mental health, we provide mindfulness and meditation sessions.
-Having found these sessions with Seventh Heaven extremely beneficial we run them in 6 week blocks several times throughout the year.
-We also work with Harmony Holistic Healing to provide acupressure massages on a Friday for any of our staff that would like them.
+We also work with Harmony Holistic Healing to provide acupressure massages on a Friday and Monday for any of our staff that would like them.

 The benefits of encouraging wellbeing in work and putting in practice everything we talk about are clear throughout our business.
 Our staff are happy, something shown in our regular staff surveys and in our low attrition rates.
 We average 1.5% working days lost per employee, per year in sick leave, which is a great achievement and shows that our drive towards helping our team improve their physical and mental health is working.